dddappp/A-Sui-Demo/README.md

 English | [中文](README_CN.md)

-> 🎉 This project is one of the first round grant recipients of the Sui Foundation (the first one listed): https://sui.io/resources-sui/sui-foundation-round-1-awardees/ 🎉

 ## Prerequisites

 Currently, the dddappp low-code tool is published as a Docker image for developers to experience.